 This first group of driven young people are at TYEE to prepare themselves so they are self-ready to sit the first ICT Training Programme intake which will be delivered for the first time at TYEE's new facility - YTIC from Wendesday, 10th - 24th October 2018.
 The preparations of the youth is currently delivered at the TYMC centre by TYEE Trainer, Lusia Latu-Jones which will be concluding on Monday, 8th October 2018.

 TYEE is accepting 'Expression of Interest' from registered youth school leavers in Tongatapu for the first YTIC Programme Intake 2018

 Tuesday, 25 Sept 2018: TYEE has begun today its first EOI Application Intake Workshop with TYEE registered youth school leavers including youth with a disability aged 18 to 29 in Tongatapu.
 The first programme to commence in the new facility - YTIC this year will be a link from the existing TYEE Youth Work Readiness programme, followed by the first delivery of the Information and Communications Technology (ICT) skills development training to commence in October 2018 with the successful applicants.
-The first ICT Training will be delivered by Graeme Atkinson, an ICT Expert/Trainer who is engaged by TYEE through our Partner Organisation Agreement with the NZ Volunteers Service Abroad (VSA).

 Follow TYEE on here and our social media pages as we continue to keep you updated on the exciting development work of this new facility, YTIC and its new programmes for the youth of Tonga.